“A strategy delineates a territory in which a company seeks to be unique.”

 Michael Porter (*1947), US-american economist

-Probably this quote is not the most obvious definition of the term strategy, at least not at first glance.
-But how useful is the best strategy if it ends up in a “Red Ocean”, where many competitors are already fighting for their market share, mostly only driven by price?
-The better strategy is surely to differentiate and to find or develop a “Blue Ocean”.
-A new market or a market niche in which new demand can be generated and in which competitors are still irrelevant.
+This is probably not the most obvious definition of the term strategy, at least not at first glance.
+But the best strategy might be worthless if it ultimately leads to a “red ocean”, i.e. where many competitors are already fighting for market share, mostly driven by price?
+The better strategy is surely to differentiate yourself and find or develop a „blue ocean“.
+A new market or a market niche in which you can generate new demand and in which competitors are still irrelevant.

-Andy Grove, who made Intel Corporation what it is still today and who was its CEO from 1987 until 1998, talks in his book “Only the Paranoid Survive” about the “Strategic Inflection Point” that every company will always reach at some point in time.
+Andy Grove, who made Intel Corporation what it is still today and who was its CEO from 1987 until 1998, talks in his book “Only the Paranoid Survive“ about the “Strategic Inflection Point“ that every company will always reach at some point in time.
 Also at this point, it is necessary to develop a new strategy and reposition itself.
 This very often involves major change and transformation processes that the management team has to develop and get through together with their teams and employees.
 But the change in this case is a positive one and should be seen as a motivation, because it is driven by a new innovative strategy.
-Only those companies which reinvent themselves again and again at these strategic inflection points will also be successful in the long term.
+Only those companies which reinvent themselves again and again at these strategic inflection points will also be successful in the long term – whether you are a startup developing its first big strategy or an established company looking to reposition itself.

 What is our vision, where do we want to be in 10 years from now?